murderteeth/rarity-masterwork/README.md

 Calling `start` does this

 - Transfer appropriate project costs, in gold, from `summoner` to `masterwork.APPRENTICE()`
-- If supplied, transfer your masterwork artisan's tools to the contract
+- Transfer your masterwork artisan's tools to the contract (optional)
-- Mints a new masterwork ERC721 token to your wallet representing the project and, eventually, the masterwork item
+- Mints a new masterwork ERC721 token to your wallet representing the project

-Get current project details like this:
+Get project status like this:

 ```ts
 const project = await this.masterwork.projects(masterworkToken);
 ```

-At anytime, before the masterwork item is complete, you can cancel a project and reclaim your masterwork artisan's tools (if supplied):
+At anytime, before the masterwork item is complete, you can cancel a project and reclaim your masterwork artisan's tools:

 ```ts
 await masterwork.cancel(masterworkToken);
 ```

-3. After the project is started, select summoners and make craft checks:
+3. Start crafting:

 ```ts
 await masterwork.craft(masterworkToken, summoner, 0);